fmind/cookiecutter-mlops-package/README.md

 invoke projects
 ```

-This will execute the default jobs defined in your [`MLproject`](https://github.com/fmind/cookiecutter-mlops-package/blob/main/%7B%7Bcookiecutter.repository%7D%7D/MLproject) file.
-You can specify different jobs using the `-P job=your_job_name` flag.
+This will execute the job with the configuration file in your `confs` folder.

 ### Building and Running Your Docker Image